 - 1. A student may review his/her permanent records. - 2.
 The student should make the request in writing. - 3.
 The director must be notified and will review the request. - 4.
 A program faculty member will be in attendance to review and answer questions as necessary. - 5.
 Students may not remove records from the file. - 6.
 Students may request copies of records of clinical evaluations or grade reports. - 7.
 Students are encouraged to make a copy of their completed physical and immunization forms prior to submitting them to The Center for Learning, as the nursing department at Cayuga Onondaga BOCES will not release copies once the forms have been received and filed.
-These forms will be returned to the student upon the conclusion of the program as they are only needed for clinical compliance and will not be kept by Cayuga Onondaga BOCES.
+These forms will be returned or destroyed at the conclusion of the students training.
+They are not kept as part of the educational record.